The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Introduction

 \subsection{Acknowledgments}

 We are very grateful to H\aa kan Hedenmalm for pointing out the reference \cite{Haakan_GFF}, which helped us improve and simplify our argument considerably.
-We thank David Jerison and Greg Lawler for discussions and helpful input, Paul Laurain and Andrea Seppi for discussions on the implication to minimal surfaces, and Steffen Rohde and Wendelin Werner for useful comments on an earlier version of our paper.
-F.V. is supported by the Knut and Alice Wallenberg Foundation, the Swedish Research Council, and the Ruth and Nils-Erik Stenb\"ack Foundation.
-Y.W. is supported by the NSF grant DMS-1953945.
+We are also very thankful to an anonymous referee for providing many useful comments, and especially for suggesting and allowing us to use the current proof of Lemma~\ref{lem:matching_trace} which gives a stronger statement compared to our previous argument.
+We thank David Jerison and Greg Lawler for discussions and helpful input, Paul Laurain and Andrea Seppi for discussions on the implication to minimal surfaces, Yan Luo, Curt McMullen, Steffen Rohde, and Wendelin Werner for useful comments on an earlier version of our paper.
+F.V. acknowledges support by the Knut and Alice Wallenberg Foundation, the Swedish Research Council, and the Ruth and Nils-Erik Stenb\"ack Foundation.
+Y.W. acknowledges support by NSF grant DMS-1953945.